+A STATE OF THE STA
-• equal sharing by Canada and the DCFN of all revenue (royalties, taxes, and access fees) from any new development of Deh Cho oil and gas;

-• Canada and the DCFNs to jointly identify 1 or 2 areas within the Deh Cho where oil and gas exploration will be approved as soon as possible;

-• Canada and the DCFNs will establish pre-bid qualifications to ensure that any new oil/gas exploration in the Deh Cho benefits Deh Cho communities and minimizes environmental and social impacts; and part of a final agreement, not as part of an interim resource development agreement.

-• Canada and the DCFNs will establish a joint Steering Committee to coordinate implementation of the IRDA and liase with the Deh Cho Economic Development Corporation.
+- equal sharing by Canada and the DCFN of all revenue (royalties, taxes, and access fees) from any new development of Deh Cho oil and gas; - Canada and the DCFNs to jointly identify 1 or 2 areas within the Deh Cho where oil and gas exploration will be approved as soon as possible; - Canada and the DCFNs will establish pre-bid qualifications to ensure that any new oil/gas exploration in the Deh Cho benefits Deh Cho communities and minimizes environmental and social impacts; and - Canada and the DCFNs will establish a joint Steering Committee to coordinate implementation of the IRDA and liase with the Deh Cho Economic Development Carporation.

-Canada's negotiators have indicated that they may now be prepared to discuss sharing of revenue from Deh Cho oil and gas, and an additional share of resource revenue from other parts of the NWT, as part of a final agreement.
+Canada's negotiators have indicated that they may now be prepared to discuss shading of revenue from Deh Cho oil and gas, and an additional share of resource revenue from other parts of the NWT, as part of a final agreement.
 This was not part of Canada's position when we met in July in Hay River.
-It must be noted, however, that this is only a proposal to discuss these items as
+It must be noted, however, that this is only a proposal to discuss these items as part of a final agreement, not as part of an interim resource development agreement.